Amsterdam/design-system/packages/css/src/components/heading/README.md

 # Heading

 A heading conveys information about the content below it.
-Using headings allows the user to grasp the structure of the webpage quickly.
+Use headings to allow the user to grasp the structure of the page quickly.

 ## Guidelines

 - A heading describes the content beneath it.
-- Use a heading not for formatting and styling but to represent the page’s structure.
+- Do not use a heading for formatting and styling.
+Use it to represent the page’s structure.
 - Use headings hierarchically, and do not skip heading levels.
-  So, after an `h1`, follow an `h2`, not an `h3`.
+  So, an `h1` heading should be followed by an `h2`, not an `h3`.

 ## Relevant WCAG Requirements